Global-Health-Labs/DROP/docs/LFA/LFA Example Efforts.md

 LFA data is often presented as either S/N or S-N. Both analyses are informative in different ways for an LFA screening or optimization effort.
 Where S-N provides information about the magnitude of the dynamic range between a negative and positive, S/N  provides information about the ratio between the negative and positive.
 Depending on the end goals of the screen, it can be more useful to do one analysis over the other.
 We have presented S/N for this example experiment as it puts more weight on antibody pairs without non-specific binding in the negative control.

 This is an example of how to use the RoboLFA system to do antibody screening.
 Every assay comes with it's own differences that may lead to changes in the hardware, software, and protocols.
-These differences must be considered and the adjustments validated before starting a new LFA effort on the drop system.
+These differences must be considered and the adjustments validated before starting a new LFA effort on the DROP system.

 ## :simple-graphql: **Other example efforts**